This vine is a summer annual about 2-8' long that twines about

 White-Tailed Deer also feed on the foliage.

-Near a stream in sandy
+Near a stream in sandy woodland at

 Indiana Dunes State Park in NW Indiana.